amitjoshi9627/Playong/README.md

 * Run the file using `python playong.py`.

-* It will prompt you for Log in.
+* It will prompt you for Log in (Currently Log in option is not available due to some error.)

 <img src="/Screenshots/ss1.png?raw=true">